kordejong/ruminations/documentation/index.md

 # Introduction

 :::{warning}
 This document is still very much work in progress.
-You will find lots of TODOs here still.
+You will find lots of TODOs here.
 Please come back later, after we have filled in some more blanks.
 :::